-213. SEVENTEENTH CENTURY LITERATURE.
+- 213. SEVENTEENTH CENTURY LITERATURE.
 First semester.
 3 credits.

-A survey of important tendencies and achievements in English prose and poetry from Bacon to Dryden, exclusive of the drama.
-1947-48 and alternate years.

-214. EIGHTEENTH CENTURY LITERATURE.
+A survey of important tendencies and achievements in English prose and poetry from Bacon to Dryden, exclusive of the drama. - 214.
+EIGHTEENTH CENTURY LITERATURE.
 Second semester.
 3 credits.

-A survey of the literature of the century with emphasis upon the work of Pope and Johnson.
-1947-48 and alternate years.
+A survey of the literature of the century with emphasis upon the work of Pope and Johnson. - 215-216.

-215-216.
 NINETEENTH CENTURY LITERATURE.
 3 credits each semester.
-In the first semester, a study of the English Romantic Movement; in the second, the Victorian period.
+In the first semester, a study of the English Romantic Movement; in the second, the Victorian era.
 Emphasis upon major writers.

 218. ENGLISH LITERATURE, 1890 TO THE PRESENT.
 3 credits.

 A consideration of recent English prose, poetry, and drama.

 219-220.
-MAJOR AMERICAN WRITERS.
+Major American Writers.
 3 credits each semester.

 An intensified study of a selected group of authors.
 First semester: Poe, Hawthorne, Melville; second semester: Whitman, Emerson, Mark Twain.

 221-222.
-ENGLISH FICTION: DEVELOPMENT OF THE NOVEL.
+English Fiction: Development of the Novel.
 3 credits each semester.